Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: Celtic in 2013

-The ball-playing centre-back first emerged for Groningen back in 2010/11, having joined them from Willem II as a youngster in 2010.
-At the time, he was linked with both Ajax and PSV but a move never emerged.
+The ball-playing centre-back first emerged for Groningen in 2010/11, joining them from Willem II as a youngster in 2010.
+At the time, he was linked with Ajax and PSV, but a move never emerged.
 Van Dijk’s big break finally came when Celtic took an interest.
 He shone at Celtic Park before finally moving up to the big time with his transfer to Southampton.

 Liverpool broke the world-record fee for a defender in December 2017, signing the Dutchman for a massive £75m from Saints.
-The 28-year-old made a dream debut with a match-winning FA Cup goal against Everton and has established himself as one of the best centre-backs in the English top flight after transforming Jurgen Klopp’s defence, which subsequently led him to be named Dutch national team captain by his international boss Ronald Koeman.
+The 31-year-old made a dream debut with a match-winning FA Cup goal against Everton and has established himself as one of the best centre-backs in the English top flight after transforming Jurgen Klopp’s defence, which subsequently saw the club win the Premier League, Champions League, FA Cup, League Cup, Super Cup and Club World Cup.

 4. Daley Blind